QuantumBFS/Yao.jl/README.md

 * `initial_state` and `final_state` are for specifying the initial state and final state.
 If any of them is not specified, the function will return a tensor network with open legs.
-* `optimizer` is for optimizing the contraction order of the tensor network.
+* `optimizer` is for optimizing the YaoToEinsum.contraction order of the tensor network.
 The default value is `TreeSA()`.
-Please check the README of [OMEinsumContractors.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl) for more information.
+Please check the README of [OMEinsumYaoToEinsum.contractors.jl](https://github.com/TensorBFS/OMEinsumYaoToEinsum.contractionOrders.jl) for more information.

 ```julia
 julia> import Yao, YaoToEinsum